zone117x/node-stratum-pool/README.md

 ```

 If you are using the `keccak` algorithm there are additional configurations *(The rare `normalHashing` keccak coins
-such as Copperlark and eCoin don't appear to work yet, byt the popular ones like Maxcoin are)*:
+such as Copperlark and eCoin don't appear to work yet - only the popular ones like Maxcoin are)*:
 ```javascript
 var myCoin = {
     "name": "eCoin",